 - Mentor in helping the student to identify barriers to academic progress and to explore strategies for academic success through conversations about topics such as time management and study skills.

-- Agent of referral to other professionals and campus resources such as the Learning Resource Center, library, counseling services, tutoring, and the financial aid office.
+- Agent of referral to other professionals and campus resources such as the Tutoring Center, library, counseling services, tutoring, and the financial aid office.

 Meeting with the Academic Advisor